Toward Cosmological Standard Timers in Primordial Black Hole Binaries

 \section{Conclusion and Discussions}

-To summarize, we propose that PBH binary systems can work as standard timers to record the evolution of the cosmological redshift $z(t)$.
+To summarize, we propose that PBH binary systems can lead to standard timers to record the evolution of the cosmological redshift $z(t)$.
 Under the assumption of random distribution of PBHs in space, PBH binary systems have an identical initial probability distribution on major axis and eccentricity.
 By studying the evolution of the probability distribution in binary systems, the physical evolution time between the initial and later probability distribution can be extracted.
 Then the redshift-time relation can be constructed by studying the probability distribution of PBH binary systems at different redshifts.
-In order to obtain the probability distribution on major axis and eccentricity from the identical redshift shell.
-We assume that PBH mass is monochromatic, through GWs produced from PBH binaries, its redshifted chirp mass can be obtained in GW waveforms, the PBH binaries from the same redshift have the same redshifted chirp mass and the mass ratio follows $q = 1$, then we extract the redshifted probability distribution on major axis and eccentricity from the same redshift.
+In order to obtain the probability distribution on major axis and eccentricity from the same redshift shell.
+We assume that PBH mass is monochromatic, through GWs produced from PBH binaries, their redshifted chirp mass can be obtained in GW waveforms, the PBH binaries from the same redshift have the same redshifted chirp mass and the mass ratio follows $q = 1$, then we extract the redshifted probability distribution on major axis and eccentricity from the same redshift.